igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 year.
 It is imperative to measure packet loss experienced by QUIC users directly.

-## On-path loss observation
+## On-Path Loss Observation

-There are three sources of loss that network operators need to observe to guarantee high QoS :
+There are three sources of loss that network operators need to observe to guarantee high QoS:

 * _upstream loss_ - loss between the sender and the observation point
   ({{upstreamloss}})